 How Does Loan Forgiveness Work?

 The PPP loan, along with any accrued interest, may be forgiven in full if certain conditions are satisfied.
 No more than 25% of the loan forgiveness may be attributable to non-payroll costs.
-Meaning, 75% of the loan must be used to keep workers employed to qualify for loan forgiveness.
+This means, that 75% of the loan must be used to keep workers employed to qualify for loan forgiveness.
 Up to eight weeks of the amount of the loan will be forgiven if three conditions are met:

 - Loans are used exclusively for their intended purpose (see above for intended uses of the loan);